 Social media has become an integral part of the vast online community today.
-Platforms such as Facebook and Twitter have millions of users logging in regularly for staying in touch with friends and family, discussing contemporary issues, pouring out their thoughts and feelings and checking out ’posts’ and ‘shares’ in general.
+Platforms such as Facebook and Twitter have millions of users logging in regularly for staying in touch with friends and family, discussing contemporary issues, pouring out their thoughts and feelings, and checking out ’posts’ and ‘shares’ in general.
 With such a large pool, these platforms can become a major source of data collection for online researchers.
 Especially in the commercial sector, you will find that more conventional methods of data collection are preferred over social media.
 Even if these platforms are used by the researchers, the visual approach is used, which typically monitors the flow of information and visualizes it graphically.

-Today, we have a wealth of useful monitoring tools which makes it easy to follow keywords, capture relevant tweets and posts of a particular topic or area of interest.
+Today, we have a wealth of useful monitoring tools that make it easy to follow keywords, capture relevant tweets and posts of a particular topic or area of interest.
 These tools can be used to collate the ‘live’ or ‘immediate’ experiences felt by the users regarding real issues, for which the data is collected.
 In this way, pertinent data regarding day-to-day activities can be collected in exactly the way practical users present it.
-This data amounts to genuine, authentic user feedback and is very useful in drawing inferences that can elevate the quality of product and services for which the research is conducted.
+This data amounts to genuine, authentic user feedback and is very useful in drawing inferences that can elevate the quality of products and services for which the research is conducted.

-The steps discussed below need to be followed for proper implementation of the technique.
+The steps discussed below need to be followed for proper implementation of the technique

 The first step in this process is identifying or defining the search phrases or keywords that will form part of the data search.
-These could take any form – keywords or phrases, accounts or hashtags.
-A team meeting is a great way to brainstorm and collate all possible forms that social media users may refer to the product, service or issue in question.
+These could take any form – keywords or phrases, accounts, or hashtags.
+A team meeting is a great way to brainstorm and collate all possible forms that social media users may refer to the product, service, or issue in question.

 Identify the Tool